cjmcdonald42/mxMoodle/docs/templates/mxschool_BLOCK/README.md

 TODO: List any other dependencies here.

 ## Credits
-v3.1 of this plugin was developed alongside v3.1 of the local_mxschool plugin in 2019 by:
+v3.1 of this plugin was developed alongside v3.1 of the PRIMARY_DEPENDENCY plugin in 2019 by:
 - Charles J McDonald, Academic Technology Specialist <cjmcdonald@mxschool.edu>
 - AUTHOR